Anthony-Nolan/Atlas/README_DevelopmentStartUpGuide.md

 - Upload the json file `<gitRoot>/MiscTestingAndDebuggingResources/DonorImport/initial-donors.json` to your `donors` container.
     - This should take < 1 second to run.
 - Open up Service Bus Explorer and connect to your local development Service Bus.
 (Make sure your local settings are set up accordingly)
-- Create the topic `donor-import-file-uploads`, right-click and select `Send Message`.
+- Create the topic `donor-import-file-uploads` with subscription `donor-import`, right-click the topic and select `Send Message`.
     - Copy the content of the json file `<gitRoot>/MiscTestingAndDebuggingResources/DonorImport/initial-donors-metadata.json` into the `Message Text` text box and click `Start`.
 - When you now run `DonorImport.Functions` your local Donors table should now be populated.
     - This should take < 5 minute to run.
 - Monitor the `notifications` topic to ensure the import succeeded; a failure will be reported via `alerts` topic.
-- Once that's been run you should now run `MatchingAlgorithm.Functions.DonorManagement` to allow the active transient database to be populated.
-    - This should take < 1 minute to run.

 #### Run an Initial Data Refresh
+- Open up Service Bus Explorer and connect to your local development Service Bus.
+- Create the topic, `data-refresh-requests` with subscription `matching-algorithm`.
-- Run `MatchingAlgorithm.Functions` and in Swagger UI (or any other API development environment) trigger the `ForceDataRefresh` endpoint.
+- Run `MatchingAlgorithm.Functions` and in Swagger UI (or any other API development environment) trigger the `SubmitDataRefreshRequestManual` endpoint.
-    - This should take < 15 minute to run.
+  - Set `forceDataRefresh` to `true`.
+  - You should get a 200 Success response almost immediately but the refresh itself will take ~15 minute to run (do NOT close the function app down until it's complete!).
 - Monitor the `notifications` topic to ensure the refresh succeeded; a failure will be reported via `alerts` topic.

 #### Importing Haplotype Frequency Sets